christianh814/welcome-php/README.md

 # PHP Welcome Page

-This is an example PHP application you can use to test your OSEv3 environment.
+This is an example PHP application you can use to test your OpenShift environment.

 Here is an example:
 ```